 Even the best designed and most regularly maintained systems eventually reach end of life.
 From worn components to growing demands that aging equipment can no longer accommodate, this is an inevitable reality associated with running a municipal water supply.

 Metropolitan Industries has been working with the Village of Park Forest on such projects since 2005.
 Back then, we supplied two new prefab elevated tank water booster systems.
-Several years later, when the village’s supervisory control and data acquisition (SCADA) system wasn’t performing to their expectations, they knew exactly who to call and we knew they were going to want a complete, solution they could count on, from initial design through reliable 24/7 servicing.
+Several years later, when the village’s supervisory control and data acquisition (SCADA) system wasn’t performing to their expectations, they knew exactly who to call and we knew they were going to want a complete solution they could count on, from initial design through reliable 24/7 servicing.

-This time around, we were asked to help replace the aging disinfection building, while also improving the safety and current disinfection system, thus helping the municipality transition from chlorine gas to sodium hypochlorite.
+This time around, we were asked to help replace the aging disinfection building, while also improving the safety and current disinfection system.
+The desired outcome was to help the municipality transition from chlorine gas to sodium hypochlorite, providing the village with a safer disinfection process for potable water treatment.
 This change would help keep the surrounding community – including Governors State University and a row of homes that backed up to the area – as safe as possible.